HernanMorel/Huddle-Landing-Page/README.md

-# Frontend Mentor - Huddle landing page with single introductory section
+Huddle landing page with single introductory section

 ### Built with